 The Commission supports ActewAGL's intention to align tariffs in Queanbeyan and Yarrowlumla with those in ACT.
-ActewAGL will need to seek approval from the NSW pricing regulator.
+AGL Retail Energy (the incumbent retailer in NSW) will seek approval from the NSW pricing regulator.

 ActewAGL's compliance with ring-fencing requirements